dcsil/PropertySense/product_research/use_cases.md

 ### CUJ 1: Property Valuation with Basic Data Input
 - **Scenario**: The user enters property details like address and specs to get an initial valuation estimate.
 - **Journey**:
-  1. User logs into the app via web or iOS.
+  1. User logs into the app on iOS.
   2. User inputs address, beds/baths/area, age, and other data fields.
   3. System pulls regional data from APIs and computes a baseline valuation range.
   4. User reviews the estimate with explanations of factors considered.